saheerb/ci-test/docs/index.md

 ![Alt text](images/TF-code-review-Bot.png "Review Bot")

-In case of a job failure, it is more likely that you want to investigate the issue starting at the Gerrit job, then following the CI job chain starting from the trigger job (top-bottom approach): 1. analyze results from the Gerrit job, 2. use the report table produced by each tf-ci-gateway job, 3. the tf-a-builder job and finally 4. the tf-a-builder’s console log.
+In case of a job failure, it is more likely that you want to investigate the issue starting at the Gerrit job, then following the CI job chain starting from the trigger job (top-bottom approach): 1. analyze results from the Gerrit job, 2. use the report table produced by each tf-a-ci-gateway job, 3. the tf-a-builder job and finally 4. the tf-a-builder’s console log.
 Looking at the following screenshots should help clarifying this concept.

 1. Gerrit job level:

 ![Alt text](images/Jenkins-153.png "Gerrit job")

-2. tf-ci-gateway level:
+2. tf-a-ci-gateway level:

 ![Alt text](images/Jenkins-1174.png "Gateway level")